Chaotic Moon Studios

-Chaotic Moon Studios is an American creative technology studio focused on software, mobile development and design.
+Chaotic Moon Studios was an American creative technology studio focused on software, mobile development and design.
 Chaotic Moon was founded in 2010 in Austin, Texas.
 After several years of growth and acquisitions, Chaotic Moon opened a second Dallas location in 2015.

 History

 Chaotic Moon was founded in March 2010 by Ben Lamm, Whurley (William Hurley) and Mike Erwin.
 In 2012, they launched Chaotic Moon Labs, a research and development division that involved into BASE, their in-house innovation lab.